 Getting the Routing Number for International Wire Transfers

-Be sure to verify the routing number before you decide to send your cash.
+Be sure to verify the routing number before you send your cash.
 If it’s off by even one digit, your money could go somewhere else.